GROWING WITH SKILLSFUTURE (SSG)

 3. SERVICE EXCELLENCE THROUGH INTEGRATING QUALITY PROCESSES

-Currently, all WDA accredited training organisations (ATOs) must go through a regular continuous improvement review (the CIR Audit) with its unique set of requirements.
+Currently, all WDA (WSG) accredited training organisations (ATOs) must go through a regular continuous improvement review (the CIR Audit) with its unique set of requirements.

 All MOM accredited training providers (ATPs) are required to adopt the ISO 29990:2010 Standard.